 All my classes include a number of design options and examples, which really helps my students develop their own creativity and personalise the jewellery they make.

 “Had great day today Samantha… My sister loved, loved, loved the red and silver necklace I made in class for her.
 She thinks it really looks professional.
 Well it’s all in the tuition .
 Thanks and best wishes,” Norma

 “Thanks, Samantha, for another fantastic day at the leather/cord jewellery class yesterday.
 I agree with Norma, the tuition and relaxed way in which the classes are run make them enjoyable and easy to follow.
 Thanks again and I look forward to attending more classes in the Spring.”
 Andrea

-In order to be able to teach at my studio-workshop I first have to spend a few hours tidying up my studio and putting all my work away, then turn it into a class room; setting up the tables, chairs, work-lights, mats.
+In order to be able to teach at my studio-workshop I first have to spend a few hours tidying up my studio and putting all my work away, then turn it into a classroom; setting up the tables, chairs, work-lights, mats.
 Check what refreshments I need to buy and bring on the day.
 There’s also all the class topic items to bring, such as materials, examples and handouts.
-After the class is over I have to tidy all my teaching stuff away and turn it from a classroom back to a studio-workshop… by which time I’m shattered!
+After the class is over its tidying all my teaching stuff away and turning it from a classroom back to my studio-workshop… by which time I’m shattered!
 Anyone that teaches knows the amount of preparation that goes into teaching.
-Last year, was my first year in my studio and I was doing monthly classes, but I’ve cut it back now to just one weekend in the Spring, Summer and Autumn.
+Last year, was my first year in my studio and I was doing monthly classes, but its better now that I’ve cut it back now to just one weekend in the Spring, Summer and Autumn.